MECHAkunEX/mechakunex.github.com/source/_posts/auto/2012-09-15-Game--Xenoblade-Chronicles--Wii--2012--4.markdown

 I played for about two hours today.
 The scenery was really cool.
 It was awesome going through the swamp and the Bionis' body.
-The visions that Schult it seeing now are very cool and I can't wait to get to that area of the game.
+The visions that Schulk it seeing now are very cool and I can't wait to get to that area of the game.
 Dunban's new outfit is neat too.
 I still think the battle system is terrible, and I still think the world is exciting.